WHO 2007 reference

 Age matters because growth is not static.
 A child who is 122 cm at 7 years is being compared with a very different reference context than a child who is 122 cm at 12 years.
 That is why this page asks for years and months instead of relying on a broad school-age label.
 Even a few months can change the reference median and the percentile read, especially during periods of faster growth.

 Sex matters for the same reason.
 A male and a female reference curve do not move in lockstep across childhood and adolescence, so the same measured height can land at a different percentile depending on which curve is selected.
-This page keeps that logic explicit, shows the prototype reference median alongside the percentile result, and preserves a clear reference-only frame so the read stays tied to the measurement rather than drifting into diagnostic claims.
+This page keeps that logic explicit, shows the WHO reference median alongside the percentile result, and preserves a clear reference-only frame so the read stays tied to the measurement rather than drifting into diagnostic claims.

 Reference curves